Borderlands (video game): Mad Moxxi's Underdome Riot

+The Secret Armory of General Knoxx

 The Secret Armory of General Knoxx was unofficially announced on January 21, 2010, via the official Gearbox forums, posted by Gearbox level designer Jason Reiss saying the pack will increase the level cap to level 61, and is "the biggest DLC we have made".
 A tweet by Gearbox creative director Mike Neumann on January 21, 2010, said the pack would also include "more Scooter", who is a character in the game.
-This was followed by an official announcement from Gearbox via Gearboxity on January 29, 2010, confirming the release, level cap increase, brand new weapons, and "brutal, never-before-seen enemies in a huge new environment complete with tons of brand new missions."
-The plot of this DLC revolves around Athena, a rogue agent for Atlas who is self-described as the best, a woman sick of Atlas' lies who wants to bring them to their knees, and General Knoxx (Steele's superior), a man with extreme loathing for his job to the point of literally hating his life, who is tasked to destroy Athena and the protagonist(s).
-Along the way you also run into Moxxi who aids the player in taking on Atlas as well (if you help her face down her ex-husband) and Scooter, who reveals he is related to Moxxi.
+This was followed by an official announcement from Gearbox on January 29, 2010, confirming the release, level cap increase, brand new weapons, and "brutal, never-before-seen enemies in a huge new environment complete with tons of brand new missions."

+The plot of this DLC revolves around Athena (a former Atlas agent who is self-described as the best), who has tired of Atlas' lies and wants to bring them to their knees, and General Knoxx (Steele's superior), a man with extreme loathing for his job, who is tasked to destroy Athena and the protagonist(s).
+Along the way Moxxi aids the player in taking on Atlas in exchange for help with her ex-husband issues, and Scooter, who reveals he is related to Moxxi.
 The DLC package became available February 23 for Xbox 360, and February 25 for PlayStation 3 and PC.